 Create a Day Trading Routine to Avoid Mistakes: Here's Mine

-Establish habits and routine to help minimize mistakes
+Establish habits and routine to help minimize mistakes.

 Before every trading day take a few minutes to go through a day trading routine to help minimize errors throughout the day.
 Here are the steps I go through.
 Depending on the market you trade, you may wish to add a few additional steps.
-This whole process only takes a couple minutes, but saves you a lot of frustration and money.
+This whole process only takes a couple of minutes but saves you a lot of frustration and money.